2507612boss-byte/eduard-pil-biography-/README.en.md

 **4. Popular Science and Literary Works**
 *   Pil E.A.
 "Longevity and Nutrition" (in 8 volumes).
 *   Pil E.A.
+"Your Health from A to Z (Health Encyclopedia)". — St. Petersburg, 2010.
+*   Pil E.A.
 "One Day in the Life of Stepashka, a Petersburg Crucian Carp". — St. Petersburg, 2022.
 *   Pil E.A.
 "The Life of Holy Rus'". — St. Petersburg: NITs ART, 2025.